creusot-rs/creusot/guide/src/basic_concepts/requires_ensures.md

 ## Postconditions with `ensures`

-A _postcondition_ is an assertions that is proven true at the end of the function.
-The return value of the function can be accessed via the `result` keyword.
+A _postcondition_ is an assertion that is proven true at the end of the function.
+The return value of the function is named `result` by default.

 In the case of the example above, we want to assert that the returned integer is the first of the slice: